 The quota and quota-nfs RPMs are installed by default.
 You can activate disk quotas for a user on service nodes on the Cray local, non-Lustre file system.
-You must activate two boot scripts, as discussed in the README.SUSE file located in /usr/share/doc/packages/quota.
+You must activate two boot scripts, as discussed in the README.
+SUSE file located in /usr/share/doc/packages/quota.

-Note: When following the procedure in the README.SUSE file, use the chkconfig command instead of the yast2 run level editor to turn on quota and quotad services; execute these chkconfig commands from xtopview in the default view:
+Note: When following the procedure in the README.
+SUSE file, remember that any commands should be issued from within the default view of xtopview.
+Also, use the chkconfig command instead of the yast2 run level editor to turn on quota and quotad services: